Mehralizada/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 3. SQL Injection...

 Wait, do you remember the previous task?
 Did you test "Arizona'; TRUNCATE TABLE states ; SELECT * FROM states WHERE name = '" as an input?

+4. Cities by states

+Write a script that lists all cities from the database hbtn_0e_4_usa